Jierulin/p-and-e-final-project-fall-2017/README.md

 1. make the structure movable
 2. make the joints strong enough without breaking
 3. connect motors to strings and make the string actually pulls the installation
+Insight: Making real physical model instead of foam board prototype adds a lot of extra work.
+Making model that have movement or allow certain movement also doubles the work.
+Working with electronic need to also deal with materials, designing the components, and physical problems beside coding to make the motors work.

 ## Timeline